Road salt: Environmental damage

-Specifically, road salts contribute to the process of water eutrophication.
+Road salts also contribute to the process of water eutrophication.
 It is the process by which nutrients such as nitrogen and chloride rapidly accumulate in water.
 As a result, these nutrients support the overgrowth of organisms such as algae and create algal blooms.
 The death of these overgrown algae and algal blooms causes a depletion in oxygen in the water when they decompose, which can kill and harm various aquatic life in the waters.
 Furthermore, these conditions create a positive feedback loop where it the death of algae continue to create conditions that are favorable for algae to grow in, leading to greater and greater damage.

 The accumulation of salt in roadside soils adversely affects vegetation by increasing soil salinity, which can hinder plant growth and lead to the death of sensitive species.
+In Beijing, they found that de-icing salt resulted in the deaths of 11,000 pavement trees, 1.5 million shrubs, and 200,000 square meters of lawn grass.
 This degradation of plant life not only disrupts local ecosystems but also contributes to soil erosion.
 Additionally, wildlife attracted to the salt (such as deer and moose) can be endangered, as they may ingest harmful amounts or be drawn to roadways, increasing the likelihood of vehicle collisions.
+Road side pools have seen to increase the likelihood of vehicle moose collisions by nearly 80%.
 The term "Salt Belt" refers to regions with heavy road salt usage, predominantly in the northeastern United States.
 In these areas, the cumulative effects of salt application are more pronounced, leading to higher concentrations of salt in the environment and exacerbating the associated negative impacts.